'An act of God': Enchanter's emergency beacon floated past men fighting for survival

 “It’s all of those factors together, he was travelling in the conditions he was, the proximity he was to North Cape in low light, all increased the risk of the situation.

-“He could not see an approaching large wave if one was to approach and the vessel was not able to deal with any wave it encountered,” McMullan said.
+“He could not see an approaching large wave if one was to approach and the vessel was not able to deal with any wave it encountered.”

 ‘Catastrophic’ Consequences